shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/10-create-own-app.md

 Ok, we're ready to go now!

-## Using webhooks to subscribe to order
+## Using webhooks to subscribe to then order event

 We want the promotion code to be send to the customer after his or her order is paid.
 That means we need to react as soon as the order status "Paid" is set.
 The webhook `state_enter.order_transaction.state.paid` is the right one